squareboat/splinter/README.md

 `splinter migrate --config configs/splinter.json`

-Note: Default location for config is `.env` in the folder from where you invoked splinter `splinter`
+Note: Default location for config is `splinter.yaml` in the folder from where you invoked splinter `splinter`

-For example if you are in `/home/user/projects/test` and you call `splinter migrate` spinter will look for `/home/user/projects/test/.env` file.
+For example if you are in `/home/user/projects/test` and you call `splinter migrate` spinter will look for `/home/user/projects/test/splinter.yaml` file.

 ## Config Reference